 On day eight, you’ll fly to the mighty Iguazú Falls on the Brazil–Argentine border, ready to explore it all over the next two days of included private touring.
 The terracotta roofs and whitewashed walls of your luxury hotel are tucked away on the Brazilian side of the falls among tennis courts, swimming pools and an impossibly green toucan-filled jungle.
 It’s the only hotel in the national park itself, and the perfect base for boardwalk strolls that bring you to plunging gorges and panoramic viewpoints.
 On day nine, a 4WD will take you further into the rainforest on the Argentine side, and to a river cruise that will bring you right up to the falls’ spray.

 Today's private tour takes in the Brazilian side of the falls for a more comprehensive overlook and the chance to capture that iconic panorama.
 However, for the best in aerial views, we highly recommend a helicopter flight to take in the falls and their jungle surrounds from above.
-You’ll then fly to Rio for a private transfer to your luxury Copacabana hotel for on-call butler service and sweeping beach views from the stunning rooftop terrace.
+You’ll then fly to Rio for a private transfer to your luxury Copacabana hotel with its art-deco exterior and sweeping beach views.

 On your first full day in Brazil’s ‘Marvellous City’, you’ll visit one of Rio’s most iconic sights – Christ the Redeemer – on a private city tour.
 A cog train will bring you to its 2,300-foot-high perch, where its watchful gaze looks out over the entire city.
 The next day, you’ll join your private tour guide and head to Sugar Loaf Mountain where cable cars summit its domed protrusion to yet more picturesque cityscapes of Rio’s beaches and islands.
 In the evening, you’ll be treated to an included traditional barbecue dinner and a theatre performance that demonstrates how modern Brazilian dance developed from indigenous and African roots.